SBit-Project/sbit.dev/docs/SBit-Core/Building/sparknet-guide.md

 * Q: "I think I found a bug in SBit" A: Please report any bugs at https://github.com/SBit-Project/SBit/issues

-# New SBit RPC Commands
+# New Sbit RPC Commands

-SBit supports all of the RPC commands supported by SBit Core, but also includes the following commands unique to SBit:
+Sbit supports all of the RPC commands supported by Sbit Core, but also includes the following commands unique to SBit:

-* `createcontract` - This will create and deploy a new smart contract to the SBit blockchain.
+* `createcontract` - This will create and deploy a new smart contract to the Sbit blockchain.
 This requires gas.
-* `callcontract` - This will interact with an already deployed smart contract on the SBit blockchain, with all computation taking place off-chain and no persistence to the blockchain.
+* `callcontract` - This will interact with an already deployed smart contract on the Sbit blockchain, with all computation taking place off-chain and no persistence to the blockchain.
 This does not require gas
-* `sendtocontract` - This will interact with an already deployed smart contract on the SBit blockchain.
+* `sendtocontract` - This will interact with an already deployed smart contract on the Sbit blockchain.
 All computation takes place on-chain and any state changes will be persisted to the blockchain.
 This allows tokens to be sent to a smart contract.
 This requires gas.
 * `getaccountinfo` - This will show some low level information about a contract, including the contract's bytecode, stored data, and balance on the blockchain.
 * `listcontracts` - This will output a list of currently deployed contract addresses with their respective balance.
 This RPC call may change or be removed in the future.
 * `reservebalance` - This will reserve a set amount of coins so that they do not participate in staking.
 If you reserve as many or more coins than are in your wallet, then you will not participate at all in staking and block creation for the network.